 The Consistent Climate Scenarios Project

 The Department of Science, Information Technology and Innovation undertook a project which aimed to provide climate change projections data for 2030 and 2050 in ‘ready-to-use’ formats suitable for input to biophysical models such as GRASP and APSIM.

-The Consistent Climate Scenarios Project was funded by the Commonwealth Department of Agriculture, Fisheries and Forestry (DAFF) until June 2012, through its Australia’s Farming Future – Climate Change Research Program.
+The Consistent Climate Scenarios Project was funded by the Commonwealth Department of Agriculture and Water Resources until June 2012, through its Australia’s Farming Future – Climate Change Research Program.

 Projections data developed as part of this project are now available for download.